SpiffGreen/cli-master/README.md

 $ ./build_and_run.sh main
 ```
 This will generate a main.exe file and run it.
 If an error occurs during the compile process the executable won't run.

+### Requirements
+This project was tested using a gcc compiler, target MinGW32.
+C++11.

 ### Documentation
 Cli-Master provides a class with some useful functions.